mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This will set a customized label for the ring tone volume stream in the Audio UI.
+>This parm allows you to set a customized label that the ZVC will display to visually identify the Audio Stream that is typically used for the incoming call notification.

+>**Note:** If the value of this parm is empty (a length of 0), then no customized label will be specified for the Audio Stream.
+This will cause ZVC to display not label the Audio Stream.

 Parm value input rules: